JERRYZGUO/website/_posts/2019-06-20-princeton-venue.markdown

 supervisor: "Prof. Herschel Rabitz"
 slides: /pdfs/ISIP_presentation.pdf
 ---
-The project aims at solving Ising model and other quantum many-body models using Artifical Neural Networks.
-It is expected to perform much better than conventional numerical methods for solving Schrodinger equations, i.e. reducing complexity from exponential to polynomial.
-This project is still ongoing, so some technical details won't be disclosed.
+Simulated dynamics of one dimensional Ising model under time-dependent transverse and longitudinal fields using Artificial Neural Networks (ANN) models such as Feed Forward Neural Network and Restricted Boltzmann Machine.
+Optimized the fidelity by initializing the parameters with ground states evolved from stochastic reconfiguration.
+Implemented Metropolis-Hastings algorithm based on Markov chains for stochastic sampling.
+Demonstrated the polynomial complexity of the ANN models compared to the exponential scaling of conventional numerical methods for up to 10 spins.